 A light summer broad bean and sprouted quinoa salad, scattered with pomegranate seeds, fresh herbs and drizzled with a lemon vinaigrette.
 Flavourful and great for your garden picnics and lunches.

 This recipe was inspired by my broad bean and asparagus recipe.
-I am loving broad beans this summer!
+I'm really into broad beans this summer!
 They are such a lovely addition to my raw vegan meals right now.
-Adding them to sprouted quinoa makes a super easy healthy salad.
+Adding them to freshly sprouted quinoa (not dried quinoa) makes a super easy healthy salad.

 Sprouting as a way of preparing healthy living foods is inexpensive and easy to do.
 It also means that you don't always have to cook, which I love. 🙂